The 7 Best Plant Humidifiers For Your Indoor Plants

-Humidifiers are made for humans and not plants, so there are a few features that aren’t perfectly calibrated for our indoor gardens.
-That said, here’s what you should look for when it comes to picking the right humidifier for your plants:
+Humidifiers are made for humans and not plants, so there are a few features that aren’t perfectly calibrated for our indoor plants.
+That said, here’s what you should look for when it comes to picking the right humidifier for plants:

 - Run Time – At least 12 hours of run time and ideally over 24 hours.
 You don’t want to have to refill it constantly.

 - Simple Design – You’ll be using your humidifier more than most, so it must be easy to maintain and take apart.